Video Recording Instructions:

 - Please note that you must select "unlisted" in the Privacy settings found under the broadcasting and Sharing Options section when uploading your video file to YouTube.

 - If you select "private," adjudicators will not be able to access your submission(s).
 If you select “Public”, you may encounter copyright issues with YouTube.

-- Each video title should contain the singer’s name and the name of the chapter, district, region, or national audition based on the audition for which you are submitting the video. (i.e. Jane Doe – Eastern Region NATS) If the same video is used for a different audition, the video title MUST be changed to reflect the new audition. (i.e. From the Eastern Region to the National Preliminary Round.)
+- Each video title should contain the singer’s name and the name of the chapter, district, region, or national audition based on the audition for which you are submitting the video. (i.e. Jane Doe – Eastern Region NATS) If the same video is used for a different audition, the video title MUST be changed to reflect the new audition. (i.e. Remove CHAPTER name and replace with REGION name, or remove REGION name and replace with National Preliminary Round)

-- In the YouTube “Notes” section, please include the Title, Composer, and Larger Work (if applicable).
+- In the YouTube “Description” section, please include the Title, Composer, and Larger Work (if applicable).

 - YouTube Channel Titles & Images must NOT reveal Teacher, School, or Studio affiliations.

 - In the application, provide the web link/address for each video that corresponds to the appropriate repertoire selection – either 3, 4, or 5 total selections, depending on your audition category.